Thank you for applying to the College of William & Mary! We look forward to reviewing your application.

 How do I know my application is complete?

 Once the Office of Undergraduate Admission begins to process your application, you will be sent an email to the email address provided on your application.
 We will send a second email to confirm we have completed your application (meaning we received all required components).
 Parents of freshman applicants will also receive these emails.
 To prevent emails from us ending up in your spam or junk mail folders, please be sure to add @wm.edu to your safe-senders list.
 You will not receive any additional emails from the Admission Office unless we are missing required information.
 Any email regarding incomplete applications will alert you as to what component is missing and provide you with instructions as to how to send our office the missing materials.
 If these components are sent in after the application deadline no penalty will be assessed during the review process.
 If we are unable to reach you via email, we will attempt to reach you by phone.

-You can check your personal account on both the Common Application website to see whether we have received and/or downloaded your application into our system.
+You can check your personal account on both the Common Application website or the Coalition Application website to see whether we have received and/or downloaded your application into our system.
 Please be mindful that as the application deadline approaches, our office receives hundreds of applications each day.
 Please be patient and allow at least two weeks to receive the confirmation email before following up with us.
 Check your email box regularly to be certain not to miss important messages from William & Mary.

 If I am a Virginia resident, how do I apply for In-state tuition privileges?

-Any applicant hoping to claim in-state tuition privileges should complete the William & Mary member questions on the Common Application addressing In-state Tuition Privileges.
+Any applicant hoping to claim in-state tuition privileges should complete the William & Mary member questions on the Common Application or the Coalition Application addressing In-state Tuition Privileges.
 Any questions related to completion of the In State Tuition Privileges or residency status questions should be directed to the Registrar's Office at 757-221-2800.